nmihreteab879-design/Preparing-Active-Directory-In-Azure-general-/README.md

 # Preparing Active Directory in Azure

-This project walks through building the core infrastructure needed to run Active Directory inside Microsoft Azure.
-Instead of documenting every small action, this write-up focuses on the key configurations that make the environment functional—cloud networking, VM setup, DNS configuration, and connectivity testing.
-Each section highlights why the step matters and what real IT skill it demonstrates.

 ## Environments and Technologies Used
 - Microsoft Azure (Resource Groups, Virtual Networks, Virtual Machines)
 - Remote Desktop Protocol (RDP)